Shafqat Mahmood

-Shafqat Mahmood (Punjabi, شفقت محمود; 19 February 1950) is a Pakistani bureaucrat-turned-politician who served as the Federal Minister for Federal Education and Professional Training, and Federal Minister for National History and Literary Heritage, from 20 August 2018 to 3 April 2022.
+Shafqat Mahmood (Punjabi, شفقت محمود; 19 February 1950) is a retired Pakistani bureaucrat-turned-politician who served as the Federal Minister for Federal Education and Professional Training, and Federal Minister for National History and Literary Heritage, from 20 August 2018 to 3 April 2022.
 Before going into politics, he served as a grade 20 officer of the Pakistan Administrative Service.

 He was elected a member of the National Assembly of Pakistan in 2013 and 2018.
 He has been a member of the Senate of Pakistan from March 1994 to March 2000.
 He served as Federal Minister for the Ministry of Food, Agriculture and Livestock, the Ministry of Environment, Urban Affair Forestry and Wildlife, and the Ministry of Local Government and Rural Development in the federal cabinet of Prime Minister Malik Meraj Khalid from November 1996 to February 1997.
 He served as Provincial Minister of Punjab for Information from 1999 to 2000 during the military rule of Pervez Musharraf.
 He is no longer Member of the National Assembly as he resigned from the National Assembly.

 Early life and education

+He was born on 19 February 1950.
+Belonging to a Gujjar family, his cousins include Zaka Ashraf, associated with the PPP and who also served as the PCB chairman, as well Chaudhry Jaffar Iqbal Gujjar, a senior PML-N politician.